dsalisbury1141/JavaScript-Challenge/README.md

 All images were borrowed from google free library.

 How to run my code:
 	1. Open link above to run deployed site
-2. Download my repositoy and run Index page on local host
+	2. Download my repository and run Index page on local host